web-ridge/sqlboiler-graphql-schema/README.md

 ## Future roadmap

-- Three way diff merge https://github.com/charlesvdv/go-three-way-merge
+- Three way diff merge https://github.com/charlesvdv/go-three-way-merge to support updating the schema
 - Edges / connections
 - Detecting when relationship is many to many
 - Adding node from to many-to-many relationships